Hockenheim, 4 Apr 1971

 - Brabham BT30 (Brian Cullen): New to Alistair Walker Racing and entered for Robin Widdows in F2 in 1970.
 Also driven by Walker later in the season, and by Richard Scott at Phoenix Park in September.
 Then sold to Kevin Murphy and used in Irish hillclimbs and at Mondello Park raced by Frank Keane (Mt Merrion, Dublin, Ireland).
 Retained by Murphy's Irish Racing Team for 1971 and raced by Brian Cullen in F2 and in libre events in Ireland and Scotland.
 Retained again for 1972 when it was loaned to Patsy McGarrity for a few races, only for him to hit a skip at Phoenix Park.
 Sold to Bill Gowdy (Banbridge, County Down, N. Ireland), rebuilt, and raced in Irish libre in 1973.
 Converted to F/Atlantic specification for the 1974 season and then sold less engine to a racing car dealer in the south of England, maybe MRE, in exchange for two BDA engines.
 Subsequent history unknown.
 Unlikely to be the "ex-Walker" BT30 advertised from Witney, Oxfordshire in March 1976 as that still had its FVA.
 The car raced by Marcus King in HSCC events in 1985 has been said to be BT30/20, but is now believed to be BT30/15.
 Also a car with the number BT30/20 observed with Michael Baudouin (France) in 1993.

 - Brabham BT30 [4 as '7'] (Gian-Luigi Picchi): Sold to Frank Williams Racing Cars and entered for Malcolm Guthrie in two F2 races at Zolder and Monza in June 1969, and for Derek Bell at Vallelunga at the end of the season.
 Next seen in June 1970 when entered by Scuderia Jolly Club for Giancarlo Gagliardi but now given as chassis BT30-7 instead of BT30-4.
 For Silvio Moser at Bogotá early 1971 and at Mallory Park in March; then entered by Scuderia Ala d'Oro for several drivers in the first half of the season.
-Unknown after June 1971.
+When the team's other two BT30s were written off, the team bought new March 712Ms, and the last time this remaining BT30 was seen was at Monza in June 1971, where Gimax failed to qualify.
 A car with chassis number BT30-7 with Fabio Montani (Italy) in 1997.
 This car was imported to the US by Dave Irwin (Colorado) in 1998 and restored.
 Then via Barry Marquart (Kansas) 1999, Peter McLaughlin (Hannover, NH) 2005, James King (Belleville, IL) 2006 and Richard Scott (Ohio) 2007 to Brad Baker (Oshawa, Ontario) in 2009.

 - Brabham BT30 (Jeremy Richardson): New to Tom Wheatcroft and entered for Derek Bell to race in F2 in 1970.
 To Jeremy Richardson and raced in F2 and libre during 1971.
 Then to Alex Seldon (Ripley, Surrey) and raced in libre through 1972 and 1973.
 Advertised by Seldon in February 1974 and next owner unknown but the FVA was removed and the car stored in a dry barn until 1984 when Ted Walker bought it via John Harper.
 Sold to Lincoln Small in 1986 and used for many years in historic racing.